-We believe in good products at a fair price and I’m just trying to support myself by doing something I love.
+We believe in good products at a fair price and trying to support ourselves by doing something we love.
 That’s a challenge but right now I’m just having fun.
 You should be too.

 Bikes and frames

-8Ball designs it’s own frames in London and gets them hand built in China by a small team of specialist builders who produce frames for some very big names.
-We then get them shipped over, just like many of the big name brands do.
-The Chinese mainland and Taiwan have a really strong manufacturing ecosystem.
-It's come on leaps and bounds in recent years, so frankly, it just makes sense.
+8Ball designs it’s own frames in London and gets them hand built by a small team of specialist builders who produce frames for some very big names.

 Our frames are made from steel (and a few from aluminium), the same stuff used in brand name bicycle manufacturing, only it often becomes more expensive once you stick a brand logo on it.
 Not all steel is made the same and to make our rides better we specifically use a steel alloy called chrome-moly 4130, which is the same stuff used in aircraft.
-It’s usually just shorted to CrMo, which amusingly looks almost like, Crom, the name given to the god of steel in Conan the Barbarian.
+It’s usually just shorted to CrMo.
+As of mid-2017 we're standardising on Italian steel from Columbus - the Zona tubeset to be exact.